jehovahsays/JehovahsaysNetworth/CONTRIBUTING.md

-# Contributing to MEV Offline Wiki AI
+# Contributing to MEV

-Thank you for your interest in contributing! 🎉
+Thank you for contributing to MEV — a privacy-first, offline-only wiki.
-This project values simplicity, security, and offline privacy.
-Contributions must uphold these principles.

 ---

-## 🧠 What Can I Contribute?
+## ✅ What You Can Contribute

-- Bug fixes or improvements
+- Bug fixes, UI improvements, offline-compatible features
-- Feature suggestions (offline-only or localStorage-compatible)
-- Code cleanup or performance enhancements
-- Security hardening suggestions
+- Security enhancements (CSP, input sanitization)
+- Performance optimizations
+- Accessibility improvements
-- Documentation updates (README, SECURITY, etc.)
+- Docs updates

 ---

-## 🛠 Development Guidelines

-### 📦 Code Structure

-- `index.html` — UI structure + CSP meta tags
+## 🧱 Architecture Notes

+MEV is a **single-page, CSP-hardened** web app:
+- No external assets (scripts, fonts, CDNs).
-- `index.js` — All app logic (auth, page logic, AI, etc.)
+- All logic must be inside `index.html`.
-- `index.css` — Core styling
-- `sw.js` — Service Worker for caching

-### ⚠️ Security Requirements

-- Do **not** add external scripts, analytics, or CDN resources.
+- Do **not** add network calls, analytics, or cookies.
-- Do **not** introduce server calls or remote APIs.
-- Sanitize any input/output in `index.js` (`escapeHTML()` is used).
-- Always use strict mode if creating new scripts: `'use strict';`

 ---

-## 🧪 Testing Locally

-You can test changes in your browser directly:

-1. Clone the repo
-2. Open `index.html` in your browser
-3. Test offline by disconnecting or simulating offline in DevTools
+## 🔐 Security Requirements

+- CSP must remain strict: `default-src 'self'`
+- No external APIs or third-party resources
+- Use `escapeHTML()` for all dynamic HTML

 ---

-## 📥 How to Submit

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Make your changes
-4. Commit (`git commit -am 'Add feature xyz'`)
-5. Push to your fork (`git push origin feature-name`)
-6. Open a Pull Request on the main repo
+## 🧪 Testing

+- Open `index.html` in any modern browser
+- Disconnect internet to test offline
+- Simulate storage usage in DevTools

 ---

-## 💬 Need Help?

-Open an Issue if you're unsure about your changes or need guidance.

-Thank you for helping build a privacy-first AI wiki! 💙
+## 📥 How to Contribute

+1. Fork the repo
+2. Create a feature branch
+3. Make your changes (respecting CSP/offline rules)
+4. Submit a Pull Request

+---

+## 🙏 Thank You

+Your help improves a fully offline, user-respecting knowledge system.